 Purple-Alpine Orange-Oberhasli

 Yellow-LaMancha Blue-Saanen

 White-Nigerian Dwarf Grey-Sable

-Red-Nubian Green-Toggenburg

-- At the time of application for registration/recordation, 9. the owner of the doe will send a Record of Artificial with Insemination form the Application for Registration/Recordation.
-This form must provide: a.
-The buck's name and registration number

-- The doe's name, registration number and tattoo b. - c.
-The processor's name - The date processed d. - The owner's name and ADGA membership ID e. number - f. inseminator's The name, signature and membership ID number (if an ADGA member).

-All other information requested on the form is optional.
+Red-Nubian Green-Toggenburg - At the time of application for registration/recordation, the owner of the doe will send a Record of Artificial Insemination form with the Application for Registration/Recordation.
+This form must provide: - a.
+The buck's name and registration number - b.
+The doe's name, registration number and tattoo except in the case of unregistered animals unique ID (i.e. Tattoo or EID) must be provided. - c.
+The processor's name - d.
+The date processed - e.
+The owner's name and ADGA membership ID number - f.
+The inseminator's name, signature and membership ID number (if an ADGA member). - All other information requested on the form is optional. - The Record of Artificial Insemination form will serve as a service memo for progeny resulting from artificial insemination. - 11.
+The following conditions exist for registration or recordation of progeny from AI: - a.
+Semen collected between January 1, 1991 and October 23, 2001 must be identified with a collection date and this must be included on the AI memo.
+The buck must have had at least one buck collection report filed with the ADGA office, within the stated time period of January 1, 1991 to October 23, 2001. - b.
+Semen collected from October 24, 2001 to present can be used to register kids only if the exact date